-With support of the BAD, external validity will be maintained by urging involvement of all dermatologists in the registration process.
+With support of the British Association of Dermatologists (BAD), external validity will be maintained by urging involvement of all dermatologists in the registration process.
 BAD guidelines and guidance from NICE will all state that patients treated with biologic or new small molecule therapy should be registered.
 Failure to do so can be construed as not complying with normal clinical practice.